-Periodically, nonprofit organizations must submit audited financial statements to their contributors, boards of directors, and lenders for various reasons.
+Periodically, nonprofit organizations (NPO) have to submit audited financial statements to their contributors, boards of directors and lenders for various reasons.
 Many grantors commonly request audited financial statements if gross receipts exceed certain dollar thresholds.

-At the state level, some agencies require audited financial statements if a nonprofit receives contributions more than a certain amount (which varies from state to state) and/or if the nonprofit hires a paid fundraiser.
-Generally, requirements will be stipulated in the grant contract.
-Nonprofits should contact the Secretary of State or Office of the Attorney General for regulations in those states where it raises money.
-See the Resources section on page 10 for Virginia laws governing charitable organizations.
+At the state level, some agencies require audited financial statements if an NPO receives contributions more than a certain amount (which varies from state to state) and/or if the NPO hires a paid fundraiser.
+Generally, requiremetns will be stipulated in the grant contract.
+NPOs should contact the Secretary of State or Office of the Attorney General for regulations in those states where it raises money.
+See the Resources section on page 6 for Virginia laws governing charitable organizations.

-At the federal level, nonprofits that expend federal grants of more than \$750,000 in any fiscal year are subject to single audit requirements (Uniform Guidance).
+At the federal level, NPOs that expend federal grants of more than \$500,000 in any fiscal year are subject to the single audit requirements (General Accounting Standards A-133 requirements).

 An audit provides the highest level of assurance that an organization's financial statements are fairly presented and free of misstatements.
-Only an independent CPA can perform an audit for a nonprofit, but a well-informed internal audit team can help make the process run more smoothly.
+Only an independent CPA can perform an audit for an NPO, but a well-informed internal audit team can help make the process run more smoothly.

-Some nonprofits may choose to obtain an audit even if not legally required to do so.
+Some NPOs may choose to obtain an audit even if not legally required to do so.
 Many grantors commonly request audited financial statements.
 In some cases, they will accept statements prepared in-house.
 Alternatively, some grantors may accept an independent CPA review, which doesn't undertake the extensive testing performed by an audit, but will provide a limited assurance that the financial statements are fairly presented.
-A review costs less than an audit and, for some small nonprofits, the review may satisfy the state requirements.
+A review costs less than an audit and for some small NPOs, the review may satisfy the state requirements.